Workforce Development Director

 Bill Messenger works to find alternatives to plant closure and job dislocation, and when such closures and layoffs can’t be avoided, he helps the affected workers have access to job retraining and reemployment program opportunities available through the Workforce Innovation and Opportunity Act and the Trade Adjustment Assistance programs.
-He works closely with fellow Workforce Labor Liaison Caitlyn Jekel.
+He works closely with fellow Workforce Development Directors Caitlyn Jekel and Kairie Pierce.

 Unfortunately, Bill has firsthand experience in this area.
 His local union fought for more than a year to avoid closure of Weyerhaeuser’s Cosmopolis pulp mill.
 His union’s sustained and creative efforts earned recognition in the form of the Mother Jones Award at the WSLC Convention in August 2006, but that September the plant closed and 200 hourly employees and a few dozen salaried employees lost their jobs.